 This study is to our knowledge the first to test how centromere type, chromosome number, and genome size impact clade-level microsatellite content and rates of evolution.
-The molecular mechanism by which microsatellite content evolves is well-understood, however, the drivers of variation in patterns of microsatellite evolution across large clades is not.
+The molecular mechanism by which microsatellite content evolves is well-understood; however, the drivers of variation in patterns of microsatellite evolution across large clades is not.
 Our results show that there is large variation both in microsatellite content and type of microsatellite repeats within and among orders.
 Furthermore, the rates at which this microsatellite content evolves differs among orders.
 Based on our study, we suggest that Coleoptera and Diptera are particularly good clades to compare as they exhibit the largest difference in rates of evolution.
 As more insect genome assemblies become available and the quality of assemblies increases, future studies could use approaches similar to ours to understand the impact of a variety of genomic characters (i.e., codon bias, transposable elements, recombination rates) on microsatellite landscapes.

 Figures: